mchernyakov/kafka-client-frame/README.md

-# kafka-template
+# kafka-client-frame

+Simple but reliable kafka-client wrapper for applications.

-Simple kafka template.
-Multithreading consumer and singleton producer.
+Consumer pool and singleton producer.

 Interface Processor for using data from consumer.